-Approved projects will receive 75% funding, up to the program category cap limit.
+Approved projects will receive up to 75% funding, up to the program category cap limit.
 The landowner and/or partner organization is responsible for the remaining 25% or greater of the costs.
-NPCA grant dollars can be combined with other funding (i.e., Ducks Unlimited, Forests Ontario).
-In cases where the applicant receives additional funding, the NPCA will cover 75% of the remaining costs up to the project cap limit (see Example 3).
-Where the NPCA and Partner Agencies have entered a Memorandum of Understanding alternative funding models may be used.
+NPCA grant dollars may be combined with other funding (i.e., Ducks Unlimited, Forests Ontario).
+In cases where the applicant project is eligible for additional funding through a partner agency, the landowner will be required to enter into an conservation agreement with the partner agency to be eligible for the NPCA Restoration Grant.
+Where the NPCA and Partner Agencies have entered a Memorandum of Understanding, alternative funding models may be used.